CAKES - Other Cakes

 I am always looking for something to make with the sourdough discard that I have.
 I have been experimenting with using it for a traditional steamed cake called "Ma Lai Kou or Ma Lai Gao".
 This recipe was derived from my Ma Lai Gao recipe that was shared last year.
 This is my fourth attempt at a sourdough version and I happy the result and I am ready to share this recipe.

 The texture of this Sourdough Ma Lai Gao is fluffy, spongy, chewy and not so sweet.
-There is no tangy taste too.
-I guess is because of the young discard I used.
+There is no tangy taste too, thanks to the baking soda.

 TIPS FOR MAKING A SUCCESSFUL MA LAI GAO: